Attacks on Jabalia refugee camp (2023–present): 31 May

 On 31 May 2024, the IDF withdrew from Jabalia after over two weeks of intense fighting and more than 200 airstrikes.
 Palestinian officials said that 70% of the refugee camp was destroyed.
 The Israeli military said that it had destroyed over 10 kilometers of underground tunnels that it says the militants used.
 The Israeli military also said that it had destroyed a number of weapons production sites and rocket launchers.
 During the weeks-long operation, troops recovered the bodies of seven Israeli hostages.

 July strikes

 4 July

 Five people, including three children, were killed by Israeli airstrikes.

 8 July

 Ten people, including children, were killed by an Israeli airstrike on a home.

 August strikes

 16 August

 At least seven people were killed by Israeli airstrikes on residential buildings in Jabalia.

 27 August

-Israeli forces open fired a missile at a street vendor's stand, killing three people and injuring several others.
+Israeli forces fired a missile at a street vendor's stand, killing three people and injuring several others.